-Three safety guards on the pedelec protect riders against heat or moving parts:
+Three safety guards protect riders against heat or moving parts:

-- Chain or belt guards prevent clothing from being pulled into the drive train. - The motor cover on the motor casing protects against heat. - Mudguards protect against dirt and water splashing up from the road. - Never remove the guards. - Check the guards on a regular basis. - Take pedelec out of service if a guard is damaged or missing.
-Contact your specialist dealer.
+- Chain or belt guards prevent clothing from being pulled into the drive train - Mudguards protect against dirt and water splashing up from the road. - Motor covers on the motor casing protect against heat. - Never remove the guards. - ► Check the guards on a regular basis. - ► Take pedelec out of service if a guard is damaged or missing.
+Contact specialist dealer.